macharpe/meraki-mcp-cloudflare/README.md

 Check that the server is properly connected:

 1. Open Claude Desktop
 2. Start a new conversation
 3. Try: "List my Meraki organizations"

-The first time you use the server, you'll be prompted to complete OAuth authentication in your browser.
+The server should respond immediately with your Meraki organization data.

 ## 🌍 Environment Variables